Judith Barrington (poet): Writing career

 Barrington wrote poetry and essays through childhood and adolescence.
 In 1972, she joined a feminist writing group in London, "The Literature Collective."
 Barrington's first published poems appeared in the U.K. feminist journal, Spare Rib.
 In 1975, Lilian Mohin, a member of the group and an aspiring publisher, printed Barrington's first chapbook, Deviation, at the Camberwell School of Arts and Crafts.

 Barrington's poetry consists of lyric and narrative work, occasionally experimental, and frequently interspersed with traditional forms.
 Her second book, History and Geography, opens with a sequence of five villanelles addressed to her drowned mother; the deaths of her parents at sea are a subject that recurs in her work.
 Reviews of the early poetry often focus on her use of landscape, which some suggest becomes a character in the work alongside the humans and other animals.
 Other themes include lesbian identity, honesty and the power of speech, mortality, a love of horses and living with limited mobility.
 Her poetry has won numerous awards including the Gregory O'Donaghue International Poetry Prize, the Dulwich Festival International Poetry Competition, and the International Laurence Durrell Society White Mice Poetry Prize.
 Trying to Be an Honest Woman was selected by the Oregon Cultural Heritage Commission as one of the "Hundred Most Important Books by Oregon Authors from 1800 to 2000."
 Horses and the Human Soul was selected by the Oregon State Library for "150 Books for the Sesquicentennial" from among books by Oregon writers, 1836–2009.

 Each of Barrington's first two collections of poetry contains a short memoir.
 She was drawn to the genre before creative nonfiction became popular.
 When she set out to write Lifesaving, a memoir about her life in Franco's Spain in the early 1960s following her parents' deaths, she needed the expansiveness of memoir.
-She would go on to write short memoirs for literary magazines and anthologies, some of which were eventually collected in Virginia's Apple.
+She would go on to write short memoirs for literary magazines and anthologies, some of which were eventually collected in Virginia's Apple which won the 2026 Oregon Book Award.
 Lifesaving won the Lambda Book Award and was a finalist for the PEN/Martha Albrand Award for the Art of the Memoir.

 Beginning in the early 1980s, Barrington taught writing workshops at writing conferences and festivals around the U.S. and the U.K., as well as in Spain, Greece, and Mexico.
 She served on the faculty of the University of Alaska, Anchorage MFA program and was a visiting writer at many universities in the U.S. and U.K. During the 1980s she taught poetry to high school students in urban and rural communities across Oregon through the Writers in the Schools program.
 Her workshops on memoir became the basis for Writing the Memoir: From Truth to Art.